BlckHawker/Instant-Community-Center-Cheat/README.md

 ### Known Bugs
 - The check for if the vault bundles are complete are always false, meaning the mod will continue to give the player additonal money until the Community Center is complete.
-- The mod will tell the player to walk into town when there's an event, and the player cannot get the cutscene to unlock the Community Center

 ### Future Features
 - Work with remixed Community Center
 - Have a mode to optionally skip needing to place items into slots